 It is important to keep the detector viewing windows as free of contaminants as possible in order to maintain maximum sensitivity.
-Commonly encountered substances that can significantly attenuate UV radiation include, but are certainly not limited to, the following:
+Commonly encountered substances that can significantly attenuate UV and/or IR radiation include, but are certainly not limited to, the following:

 Silicones

 Oils and greases

 Dust and dirt buildup

-Paint overspray.
+Paint overspray

+Water and ice.

-UV Absorbing Gases and Vapors
+UV and IR Absorbing Gases and Vapors